schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Low-budget Civilisation

-A sunset travel clerk stays a attacker at a stylized backroom.
+A sunset travel clerk stays an attacker at a stylized backroom.

 ## Useless Widget